infrastructureaxolotl/lfd-lookfar-gm-assistant/README.md

 ## Features:

-    -- Travel Check: This feature adds a travel button to your tools UI, allowing the Gamemaster to perform a Travel Check, and generate dangers and discoveries.
+- **Travel Check:** This feature adds a travel button to your tools UI, allowing the Gamemaster to perform a Travel Check, and generate dangers and discoveries.
 The popup will suggest keywords, effects, and sources of danger to make improv easier if you didn't have something planned.
-    -- Customizable Settings: GMs can adjust settings like group level, or travel roll visibility if they want the group to participate in the Travel Roll too.
+- **Customizable Settings:** GMs can adjust settings like group level, or travel roll visibility if they want the group to participate in the Travel Roll too.
-    -- Wayfarer Skills: These settings influence the dice rolls for travel checks, allowing for discoveries and easier travel based on character traits.
-    -- You will also be able to enter text to make sure your Wayfarer gets credit everytime.
+- **Wayfarer Skills:** These settings influence the dice rolls for travel checks, allowing for discoveries and easier travel based on character traits.
+You will also be able to enter text to make sure your Wayfarer gets credit every time.
 You don't want your players to forget how much their Wayfarer rocks!
-    -- WIP: Currency Tracker: A tool for GMs to keep track of the money or value of items distributed during the session, and to help them manage reward budgets better.
+- **WIP: Currency Tracker:** A tool for GMs to keep track of the money or value of items distributed during the session, and to help them manage reward budgets better.
-    -- WIP: Battle Generator: Oh no do you need a random battle you didn't plan for?
+- **WIP: Battle Generator:** Oh no, do you need a random battle you didn't plan for?
 The battle generator will let you generate a combat and give you some ideas of how you might make it a bit more interesting.

 ## Feedback